Dural venous sinus thrombosis

 Superior sagittal sinus or the dominant transverse sinus thrombosis can affect the arachnoid granulation absorption of cerebrospinal fluid; consequent cerebral swelling may occur 4.
 The subsequent venous hypertension can lead to edema and hemorrhage.

-- skull abnormalities, infections (especially mastoid sinus - dural sinus occlusive disease), head injury (especially skull fractures that extends to a dural venous sinus)
+skull abnormalities, infections (especially mastoid sinus - dural sinus occlusive disease), head injury (especially skull fractures that extend to a dural venous sinus)

 Please refer to the generic article for a broad discussion on pathology: cerebral venous thrombosis.

 Any of the dural sinuses can be affected, in isolation or combined/continuous with one another: